Newcastle railway line

 The Newcastle railway line is a branch railway line in the city of Newcastle, New South Wales, Australia.
 The line branches off the Main North line at Broadmeadow and travels in an easterly direction through the inner suburbs to Newcastle Interchange, with one intermediate station at Hamilton.
 Until its curtailment in December 2014, it extended to Newcastle station.
-NSW TrainLink operates electric passenger train services over this line as part of its Central Coast & Newcastle Line service, and diesel railcars to Maitland and beyond as part of the Hunter Line.
+NSW TrainLink operates electric passenger train services over this line as part of its Central Coast & Newcastle Line service, and Hunter J set railcars to Maitland and beyond as part of the Hunter Line.

 History

 A line between Newcastle and the then much larger settlement at Maitland was first proposed in 1853 by the proponents of the original Sydney to Parramatta railway.
 The Hunter River Railway Company was formed later that year and the line was surveyed, however the private company failed and was bought out by the NSW government.
 Construction continued until the line opened in 1857.
 The line between Sydney and Newcastle was electrified in June 1984.

 The terminus at Newcastle moved to various locations throughout the years, and has variously been named Honeysuckle and Honeysuckle Point.
 It was moved to its current alignment in 1872 and took the name of Newcastle in 1935 when Wickham and Civic stations opened.
 A mortuary station opened in 1883 to serve trains departing for Sandgate Cemetery.
 It closed on 1 April 1933.
 A large goods yard, the Newcastle Goods yard was constructed east of Newcastle station in 1858.
 This was closed in the late 1980s and redeveloped as a bus station and park land.
 The line was duplicated in 1864.
-The Main North Line from Sydney connected at Hamilton Junction in 1887.
+The Main North line from Sydney connected at Hamilton Junction in 1887.

 Services

 Passenger and goods services were operated by steam haulage from inception.
 In 1961 the 620/720 class diesel railcars were introduced to provide local suburban service to Maitland on the Hunter line and south to Fassifern and Toronto on the Toronto branch line.
 Long haul trains to Sydney were operated by steam haulage until their final withdrawal from passenger services in 1971, and from freight trains in 1972.

 In June 1984, the line was electrified when the electrification project from Wyong was completed and electrified local and long-distance services were introduced south to Sydney.
 Local services to Maitland and beyond continue to be served by diesel railcars.
-The introduction into service of the Endeavour cars from 1994, and the Hunter railcars from 2006, allowed the final withdrawal of the long running 620/720 railcars.
+The introduction into service of the Endeavour railcarcars from 1994, and the Hunter railcars from 2006, allowed the final withdrawal of the long running 620/720 railcars.